3-Step Roasted Vegetables

 Serve up hot with your favorite entrée.
 Package leftovers in individual containers for easy meal prep for the days ahead!

 See how easy it is?
-Click here for the PDF of 24 veggies to roast!
+Click here to sign up for the Peas & Hoppiness mailing list and receive a free recipe packet of 24 veggies to roast!